dermi1002/lbp_popit-color-generator/docs/how_to_use.md

 Then, you have three choices.
 You can:
 - click on the "Save NCL" button to store your Popit color values in a .ncl NetCheat List file, which is important for getting the custom Popit color in your LittleBigPlanet game;
-- click on the "Save Value List" button to store your Popit color values in a text file, which is not yet, but planned to be, openable by the program; and/or
+- click on the "Save Value List" button to store your Popit color values in a text file, which is ~~not yet, but planned to be, openable by the program~~ a good last resort when it comes to getting custom Popit Colors in other LBP games; and/or
 - click on the "Save YAML (Old)" button to store your Popit color values in a YAML dictionary file.
-Support for this format is deprecated and will be discontinued in later releases.
+Support for this format is deprecated and will be replaced with JSON in later releases.

 When you click on either of these, you'll be met with a window prompting you to choose a location to save your file in.